Tadley: Culture and community

 Hampshire County Council built a new library for Tadley in 1994.
 It was opened on 12 October 1994 by Dame Mary Fagan, the Lord Lieutenant of Hampshire.

 A local legend dating from the late 19th century claims that there were treacle mines located in the village, and until well into the 20th century the locals were referred to as "Tadley Treacle Miners".
 Tadley holds an annual "Treacle Fair" in honour of this legend in early June.
 It is organised by the Loddon Valley Lions Club, a member of Lions Club International.

 Sport and leisure

 Tadley has a Non-League football club Tadley Calleva F.C., which plays at Barlow's Park.

+Tadley RFC is an amateur rugby club based at Frank Jose Park, Red Lane.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Hannington TV transmitter.

+Local radio stations are BBC Radio Berkshire on 104.1 FM, Heart South on 102.9 FM and Greatest Hits Radio Berkshire & North Hampshire on 107.6 FM.

+The town is served by the local newspapers Basingstoke Gazette, Basingstoke Observer and Hampshire Chronicle.

+The 2016 film David_Brent%3A_Life_on_the_Road references the radio station Tadley FM, this is a now defunct community radio station (unclear when it ceased).

 Transport

 Road

 The main road through the town is the A340, which begins in Basingstoke 6 mi to the south and ends in Pangbourne in Berkshire, 10 mi north of Tadley.

 Bus

 Tadley is served by Stagecoach South with a regular service to Basingstoke.